Stacy's mom has got it goin' on

 - In Indiana Jones and the Last Crusade his father has an affair with Dr. Elsa Schneider, who is younger than Indy.
-And if their airplane conversation is any indication, it wasn't the only time:

 - Hoshino's mother in All About Lily Chou-Chou.
 When the teenage protagonists discuss her and the fact that she's old enough to be their friend's mother, their consensus is the immortal line, "Who cares, pretty is pretty."

 - Subverted in 17 Again, as the main character is actually the husband of the Stacy's Mom, and only looks like he's a teenager.